eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/domainparticipant.rst

      - Maximum number of unicast locators expected on a |br|
        remote  entity.
 It is recommended to use the maximum |br|
        number of network interfaces available on the machine |br|
-       on which DomainParticipant is running.
+       on which DomainParticipant is running. |br|
+       See :ref:`remotelocatorsallocationattributes`.
      - :ref:`CommonAlloc`
      - 4
    * - ``<max_multicast_locators>``
      - Maximum number of multicast locators expected on a |br|
        remote entity.
 May be set to zero to disable multicast |br|
        traffic.
+See :ref:`remotelocatorsallocationattributes`.
      - ``UInt32``
      - 1
    * - ``<total_participants>``
      - DomainParticipant :ref:`CommonAlloc` to specify the |br|
        total number of DomainParticipants in the domain |br|
        (local and remote).
+See |br|
+       :ref:`ResourceLimitedContainerConfig`.
      - :ref:`CommonAlloc`
      -
    * - ``<total_readers>``
      - DomainParticipant :ref:`CommonAlloc` to specify the |br|
        total number of DataReader on each DomainParticipant |br|
        (local and remote).
+See |br|
+       :ref:`ResourceLimitedContainerConfig`.
      - :ref:`CommonAlloc`
      -
    * - ``<total_writers>``
      - DomainParticipant :ref:`CommonAlloc` related to the |br|
        total number of DataWriters on each DomainParticipant |br|
        (local and remote).
+       See :ref:`resourcelimitedcontainerconfig`.
      - :ref:`CommonAlloc`
      -
    * - ``<max_partitions>``
      - Maximum size of the partitions submessage. |br|
-       Set to zero for no limit.
-See :ref:`MessageMaxSize`.
+       Set to zero for no limit. |br|
+       See :ref:`sendbuffersallocationattributes`.
      - ``UInt32``
      -
    * - ``<max_user_data>``
      - Maximum size of the user data submessage. |br|
        Set to zero for no limit.
-See :ref:`MessageMaxSize`.
+       See :ref:`sendbuffersallocationattributes`.
      - ``UInt32``
      -
    * - ``<max_properties>``
      - Maximum size of the properties submessage. |br|
        Set to zero for no limit.
-See :ref:`MessageMaxSize`.
+       See :ref:`sendbuffersallocationattributes`.
      - ``UInt32``
      -